liq05/kong-kong-dashboard-docker-compose/README.md

-# kong-kong-dashboard-docker-compose
+#docker compose of kong and kong dashboard
-docker compose of kong and kong dashboard postgresql volume mapping
+postgresql volume mapping